Georgia CTSA KL2 Scholars Program: Career Development for Junior Faculty in Clinical and Translational Science

 Emory University

-Instructor, Division of Renal Medicine, Department of Medicine, School of Medicine
+Instructor, Department of Neurosurgery, School of Medicine

 kecheng.lei@emory.edu

-Lead Mentor: Jeanie Park, MD, MS
+Lead Mentor: Nicholas Boulis, MD, PhD

-Complete list of Dr. Jeong’s published works
+Complete list of Dr. Lei’s published works

 mark.vu.mai@emory.edu

-Complete list of Dr. Kindler’s published works
+Complete list of Dr. Mai’s published works

 Subasri Narasimhan, PhD, MPH